yakaz/elasticsearch.github.com/tutorials/_posts/2012-03-21-deploying-elasticsearch-with-chef-solo.markdown

 We might as well do it with one command:

 <pre class="prettyprint lang-bash">
-curl -# -L -k https://gist.github.com/gists/2050769/download | tar xz --strip 1 -C .
+mkdir deploy-elasticsearch-with-chef &amp;&amp; cd deploy-elasticsearch-with-chef curl -# -L -k https://gist.github.com/2050769/download | tar xz --strip 1 -C .
 </pre>

-Your current directory should now contain 4 files (and a readme).
-Let's review them briefly:
+Your current directory should now contain couple of files: let's review them briefly:

-The `bootstrap.sh` file is a generic Bash script, which we'll use for basic setup of the machine (installing _make_, _Rubygems_, etc.).
+The `bootstrap.sh` file is a generic Bash script, which we'll use for basic setup of the machine (installing packages and Chef, downloading cookbooks, etc).
+The `patches.sh` script is used to fix some problems in community cookbooks
-The `patches.sh` script is used to fix some problems in community cookbooks (and will hopefully be removed from this tutorial soon).
+(and will hopefully be removed from this tutorial soon).
 You don't have to edit these files.

-The `node-example.js` file contains an example configuration for the whole “node”: list of _cookbooks_ we want to install, AWS credentials, username and password for the _Nginx_ HTTP authentication, your e-mail address for _Monit_ notifications.
-We'll start with a much smaller configuration, though.
+The `node-example.js` file contains an example configuration for the whole node: list of _cookbooks_ we want to install, Elasticsearch configuration, AWS credentials, username and password for the _Nginx_ HTTP authentication, your e-mail address for _Monit_ notifications, etc. We'll start with a much smaller configuration, though.

 The `solo.rb` file contains configuration for _Chef Solo_.
 Again, you don't have to touch it.